0a1kshay/akshay-demo/README.md

 # akshay-demo
-this is my git repository,
+this is my git repository.\n
+author-akshay